 2. Machine Learning

-This technology enables computers to learn on their own by analyzing data.
+This new digital technology enables computers to learn on their own by analyzing data.
 As a result, machine learning can be used for various purposes, such as improving search results, detecting fraud, and predicting consumer behavior.

 Machine learning can improve operational efficiency, reduce costs, and create new revenue opportunities in the business world.